faluhe/News-Rx-/README.md

 # News app
 A simple app with few layers implemented with RxSwift.

-# NewsRxApp

 ## Overview
-NewsRxApp is a simple iOS news application that fetches current news articles from [News Api](https://newsapi.org).
+This is a simple iOS news application that fetches current news articles from [News Api](https://newsapi.org).
 Tech Stack: RxSwift, CoreData, Swinject, SnapKit, Lottie

 ## Features